EHS Management & Compliance

 In addition to our corporate EHS audit program, our sites regularly perform self-inspections, and annually complete self-assessments of selected regulatory requirements and company standards, with all programs being evaluated at least once every three years.

 Environmental management practices have evolved significantly over the past 30 years.

-We spent $10 million in both 2016 and 2017 for remediation and environmental liabilities, including at formerly owned and operated sites.
-Our company has an environmental liability reserve of approximately $75 million to fund the continued remediation of these sites into the future.
-In addition, we are a potentially responsible party at 19 multi-party Superfund sites in the U.S.
+We spent $15.9 million in 2018 for remediation and environmental liabilities, including those at formerly owned and operated sites.
+Our company has an environmental liability reserve of approximately $70 million to fund the continued remediation of these sites into the future.
+In addition, we are a potentially responsible party at 18 multi-party Superfund sites in the U.S.